Winter (dolphin)

 Winter became a highly popular attraction at the aquarium.
-She lived in her pool with two other dolphins, Hope and P.J., the former of which is the subject of Dolphin Tale 2.
+She was first introduced to a dolphin named Panama and later lived with two other dolphins, Hope and PJ.

 Discovery and treatment

 Winter was found in the ropes of a crab trap on December 10, 2005 in Mosquito Lagoon of the coastal waters of Florida.
 At the time of her rescue, she was estimated to be about two months old.

 Winter received her name because she was found in December, traditionally considered a winter month, even though the exact date of her rescue falls within the American definition of autumn.
-The rope in which Winter was entangled cut off the supply of blood to her tail, necessitating its amputation.
+The rope in which Winter was entangled cut off the supply of blood to her tail, leading to necrosis and her tail's disintegration.

 Irish prosthetist Kevin Carroll and a team of experts took a year and a half designing and testing a tail for Winter, eventually settling on a simple silicone and plastic tail in 2007.
 A gel-like sleeve was used under the tail in order to prevent it from irritating Winter's skin.
-However, Winter's flukes and caudal peduncle had been severed, making the task much more difficult.
+However, Winter's flukes and peduncle had been severed, making the task much more difficult.

 Knowledge gleaned from treating Winter was applied to human amputees, as when Carroll used the same gel sleeve concept to ease painful prosthetic limbs for United States Air Force senior airman Brian Kolfage, who lost both legs and his right hand in a 2004 mortar attack in Iraq.

 Public recognition

 Winter became the most popular attraction at the Clearwater Marine Aquarium and was viewed as an inspiration to people with disabilities.
-Brock Mealer (brother of Michigan Wolverines player Eliot Mealer), who was paralyzed in a car accident, met Winter in December 2010.
+Brock Mealer (brother of Michigan Wolverines player Elliott Mealer), who was paralyzed in a car accident, met Winter in December 2010.
 The event attracted significant press coverage.
-Books and Nintendo games have been published about Winter.
+Books and even Nintendo games have been published about Winter.

 In 2009, Winter's story was told by Craig Hatkoff in a children's book titled Winter’s Tail: How One Little Dolphin Learned to Swim Again.
 The book was published by Turtle Pond Publications and Scholastic.
 Hatkoff's short book was adapted into an interactive storybook on the Nintendo DS, under the same title.

 A film based on Winter's story, titled Dolphin Tale, was released September 23, 2011.
 Winter portrayed herself in the film.
+The film depicted Winter's rescue and the pioneering of her prosthetic tail.
 Several modifications were made to the Clearwater Marine Aquarium to accommodate her, including a new 80,000-gallon pool.
 The film was shot at the Clearwater Marine Aquarium, and other locations in Pinellas County, Florida.

 A sequel, Dolphin Tale 2, was released in theaters on September 12, 2014, and introduced Hope, the dolphin who lived with Winter.